 This is really a party game.
 If you are planning to throw a cocktail party, then this member of pen and paper games is a must.
 Not only you would enjoy this game too much but you will get to learn so much about each other.

-Get all of your party guests to gather around in one place, living room or something similar.
+Get all of your party guests to gather around in one place, a living room, or something similar.
 Hand them each a small piece of paper and ask them to write their one secret without giving away too much and then fold the paper.

-This is one of the most played pen and paper games in the parties and reunions.
-People judge this game too often that this game is for nerds but trust us this is the most fun game ever to play in a party.
+This is one of the most played pen and paper games at parties and reunions.
+People judge this game too often that game is for nerds but trust us this is the most fun game ever to play at a party.

 Another one of the famous pen and paper games.
 Surely it needs no introduction.
 It’s a stone-cold classic.
 And with good reason – everyone loves a guessing game.
 And a guessing game that simultaneously makes you contemplate your own mortality is a real tension builder.

-One player, the executioner, thinks of a word, or film or book title etc., and indicates the number of letters in the word/phrase/title by drawing a blank line for each letter.
+One player, the executioner, thinks of a word, film or book title, etc., and indicates the number of letters in the word/phrase/title by drawing a blank line for each letter.
 If there’s more than one word, they place slashes where the word breaks would be so it’s clear.

 The player or players guessing then guess a letter that they think is in the word or phrase.
 If they get it right, then the executioner writes that letter in every space it occurs in the word or phrase.